hellnoid/sugar-clone/README.md

 ![App Screenshot](https://snipboard.io/dsDUBx.jpg)

-This page was created by Harshini Usarthi .
-Truly he worked hard on this page because in this page had many additional functionality like images are slide automatic as well as on clicking arrow button .
-And this page had streaming section where videos are play auto on hovering .
+Harshini Usarthi created this page.
+Truly he worked hard on this page because it had many additional functionalities like images sliding automatic as well as clicking arrow button.
+And this page had a streaming section where videos are playing auto on hovering.

-## Make-Up Page : -
+## Make-Up Page: -

 ![App Screenshot](https://snipboard.io/TcV2uB.jpg)

-This page was created by Rohan khurana .
-This makeup page had three sub catagory like Lips , Face , Eyes .
-You can click any of section you will redirect to that page .
+Rohan khurana created this page.
+This makeup page had three subcategories like Lips , Face, Eyes .
+You can click any of sections you will redirect to that page.

 ## Brushes : -